dlr-eoc/prosEO/model/src/main/sql/README prosEO 2.0.0.md

    1. To SQL text file: `pg_dump proseo >data/proseo-dump.sql`, or
    2. To PostgreSQL custom dump format: `pg_dump --format=custom proseo >data/proseo-dump.dump`
 4. Logout from database container
+5. Back-up the old mount directory if needed.
+Start the database container (PostgreSQL 17) only, ensuring that the mount directory is empty to avoid version incompatibilities
-5. Transfer dump file `proseo-dump.sql` (or `proseo-dump.dump`) to the target system
+6. Transfer dump file `proseo-dump.sql` (or `proseo-dump.dump`) to the target system
-6. Start the database container (PostgreSQL 17) only, ensuring that the dump file and the database upgrade script(s) are accessible inside the container (volume bind mount)
+7. Make the dump file and the database upgrade script(s) accessible inside the container by volume bind mount, e.g. by copying the files to the new pgdata directory
 7. Login to the database container (as above)
-8. Create the prosEO database (using `template0` to avoid any potential leftovers from an earlier instance, esp. regarding large objects): `dropdb proseo; createdb -T template0 proseo`
+8. Create the prosEO database (using `template0` to avoid any potential leftovers from an earlier instance, esp. regarding large objects): `dropdb proseo; createdb -T template0 proseo`, as well as the grafana role to ensure the dump imports successfully: `createuser grafana
 9. Import the database dump file:
    1. From SQL text file: `psql proseo <data/proseo-dump.sql`, or
    2. From custom dump format: `pg_restore -d proseo data/proseo-dump.dumpl`